PeskyPotato/RedditBots/README.md

 ## NewUsers
 Adds new users of a subreddit to a database and prints them out.
 This gets usernames from submissions as well as comments and replies.

+## PMPoster
+Send a daily private message to a specified redditor based on a set time and a list of messages

 ## TwitterPost
 Checks submissions on a given subreddit over a fixed interval, if the submission url is a tweet, the tweet text and images are